 Rice faculty-led study abroad programs are preferred for meeting the experiential learning component, but in cases when there are no Rice faculty-led programs offered, students should consult with the Certificate advisor for alternative options that include academic content and goals that are similar to Rice faculty-led programs.

 In order to receive the Certificate, students will complete an examination consisting of oral and written assessments in the target language.
 Students completing the Certificate are expected to reach level B2 (Independent User) of the Common European Framework of Reference for Languages (CEFR) in the target language.
 Students receiving the Certificate cannot fail the test; they are simply placed at level of competence obtained after completing the Certificate requirements and assessments.
-The level reached will be noted through an official letter from CLIC, as well as via a notation on the student's official Rice academic transcript.
+The level reached will be noted in an official letter from CLIC, as well as via a notation on the student's official Rice academic transcript.

 Policies for the Certificate in Language and Intercultural Communication

 Students are required to take a Language Placement Test to ensure that they are placed in the appropriate course in their target language.
 Placement tests are administered online prior to and during both fall and spring registration.

 Program Restrictions and Exclusions

 Students pursuing the certificate in Language and Intercultural Communication should be aware of the following program restriction:

 - As noted in Majors, Minors, and Certificates, students may declare their intent to pursue a university certificate only after they have first declared a major.

 For Rice University’s policy regarding transfer credit, see Transfer Credit.
 Some departments and programs have additional restrictions on transfer credit.
 The Office of Academic Advising maintains the university’s official list of transfer credit advisors on their website: https://oaa.rice.edu.
 Students are encouraged to meet with their academic program’s transfer credit advisor when considering transfer credit possibilities.